DNA-NEWBIE Educational Components

 Lesson 12: Whit's Predictor

 Whit Athey compiled the "Y-Haplogroup Predictor" as a tool to utilize by entering a haplotype which yields percentages for the most likely haplogroups.
 Try it out!
-(If you have dial-up internet, you might need to walk away while it loads because it can take a long time over a dial up connection) Enjoy!
+Enjoy!

 Lesson 13: mtDNA Tutorial

-From the DNA-NEWBIE Glossary: Mitochondrial DNA - Energy releasing organelles located in the cytoplasm of cells, which contain their own DNA.
-Mitochondrial DNA is passed from mother to child, but only females continue to pass on their maternal mitochondria to their children. http://www.isogg.org/glossary.htm
+From the Genetics Glossary: Mitochondrial DNA - Energy-releasing organelles located in the cytoplasm of cells, which contain their own DNA.
+Mitochondrial DNA is passed from mother to child, but only females continue to pass on their maternal mitochondria to their children.

 Mitochondrial DNA is passed from a mother to her children, but only her daughters will pass on her mitochondrial DNA to their children.